USA Baseball: Collegiate national team

-The USA Baseball collegiate national team is composed of the top draft-ineligible collegiate baseball players in the country.
+The USA Baseball collegiate national team (CNT) is composed of the top draft-ineligible collegiate baseball players in the country.
 The team competes each summer in a schedule of exhibition games across the U.S. and overseas against the world's top baseball talent.
 As part of this schedule, the U.S. takes on the Japan Collegiate All-Stars nearly every summer and squares off in international friendship series against Canada, Chinese Taipei, Cuba, and the Netherlands.

 The collegiate program has had great success in recent years.
 In 2009, the U.S. won the inaugural World Baseball Challenge in Canada, and the 2011 team posted an 11–2–1 record, defeating Japan in four of five games during their international friendship series.

 In 2013, the USA-Cuba International Friendship series returned to the U.S. for the first time since 1996, with Team USA putting together an historic five-game sweep of the Cuban national team.
 The collegiate national team also traveled abroad to compete in the 39th annual USA vs. Japan Collegiate All-Star series, where the host nation claimed a 3–2 series victory.

 The 2014 collegiate national team also enjoyed success in its summer tour, finishing with an 18–8–2 record, including going 7–1 in the XXVIII Haarlem Baseball Week tournament.
 In 2016, Team USA traveled to Cuba for the fifth installment of the USA vs. Cuba International Friendship series.
 For the first time in USA Baseball history, the team claimed a series against Cuba on Cuban soil, courtesy of Keston Hiura's pinch-hit home run in the final game of the series that secured a 2–1 defeat of the home country and a 3–2 series victory.